Investing during a bear market

 Be steady

-Focus on buying stocks or funds because you want to own the business and/or believe a particular market or sector has long-term prospects, even if prices goes down a little more after you buy.
+It is advisable to focus on buying stocks or funds because you want to own the business and/or believe a particular market or sector has long-term prospects, even if prices dip after you buy.

-Overall, what ties this strategy together is knowing your risk tolerance and using investment metrics to help you make decisions.
+Overall, what ties this strategy together is knowing your risk tolerance and using the appropriate financial metrics (e.g. price-to-earnings ratio, price-to-book ratio) to help you make decisions.
 You can also use technical indicators to ensure that you make purchases within a reasonable price range to maximise your long-run profits.

 In summary

-Whether you are a new investor or looking out for investment opportunities in the current bear market, be sure to invest after setting aside emergency cash, and start taking the next steps to growing your wealth.
+Whether you are a new investor or looking out for investment opportunities during a bear market or market correction, be sure to invest after setting aside emergency cash, and start taking the next steps to grow your wealth.

-As markets tend to be choppy during bear markets, it is important to think long-term and focus on quality investments.
+As markets tend to be choppy when in bear territory, it is important to think long-term and focus on quality investments.

 For those who are already in the market, investing during a bear market can be a way to supplement your other investments as part of a long-term strategy.